vctls/winsshd_fail2ban/README.md

 3. Check if there's already an existing blocking rule for each IP.
 4. Create a new rule if it does not exist.

-All firewall rules are created in the group "WinSSHD Fail2Ban".
+All firewall rules are created in the group "WinSSHD Fail2Ban" so they can easily be retrieved.

 ## TODO

 Loading existing firewall rules is slow.
 Find a better way to check if a rule exists.

-Implement some way to make automation easier with PowerShell jobs or the Task Scheduler.
+Make automation easier with PowerShell jobs or the Task Scheduler.
 Automatically checking yesterday logs on logon would be nice.
 Or maybe even all unchecked logs.

+Make it possible to automatically delete all rules in the "WinSSHD Fail2Ban" group.